andychiare/rating-component/README.md

 ![](https://raw.githubusercontent.com/andychiare/rating-stencil-component/master/img/starRating.png)

-It allows to set your rating value, to capture the event of assigning a new rating value and to programmatically access the current rating value.
+It allows you to set your rating value and to programmatically handle the component properties.

 # Using the component